 Ready to start a mentoring program?
 Download our detailed guide to help you get started:

 The start of a new year is all about setting goals and thinking about what you want to achieve.
 With January fittingly being National Mentoring Month, it’s a great opportunity to decide to get a mentor for the year ahead.

 Mentoring is an incredible way of increasing your self-awareness, career opportunities and confidence.
 Finding yourself a mentor is therefore one of the most effective ways to take responsibility for your personal development.

 How to get a mentor:

-When you meet, assess their experience and the chemistry between you to see if they're a good fit
+- When you meet, assess their experience, characteristics and the chemistry between you to see if they could be a good fit

 Being a mentor is a highly rewarding privilege.
 You have the ability to help somebody else realise their potential, achieve their goals and become the person they want to be.